-Because of the position as an interface between top management and the teams, the SM’s professionalism has actual impact on the team’s performance and on the actual value the organization is able to deliver.
+Because of the position as an interface between top management and the teams, the SM’s professionalism has an actual impact on the team’s performance and on the actual value, the organization is able to deliver.

 The 3 main aspects of the SM’s roles are:

 - The SM’s service to the Product Owner (PO)